Fight Unpaid Overtime in Los Angeles: Get a Los Angeles Overtime Lawyer

 - Employees in certain agricultural occupations

-But, even if you think one of California’s overtime exemptions or exceptions may apply to you, we still encourage you to speak with a Los Angeles overtime lawyer at Employees For Attorneys.
+But, even if you think one of California’s overtime exemptions or exceptions may apply to you, we still encourage you to speak with us at Employees For Attorneys.
 Employers regularly misclassify their employees, and some try to use other improper practices to avoid paying overtime as well.
 If your employer says you are ineligible for overtime, you should not take this as the last word on your legal rights.
-Instead, you should seek advance from an experienced lawyer who has your best interests in mind.
+Instead, you should seek advice from an experienced lawyer who has your best interests in mind.

 Do you believe that your employer owes you unpaid overtime?
-If so, we strongly encourage you to speak with a Los Angeles overtime lawyer at Attorneys For Employees about your legal rights.
+If so, we strongly encourage you to speak with a knowledgeable lawyer at Attorneys For Employees about your legal rights.
 To schedule a confidential consultation as soon as possible, please call 310-601-1330 or contact us online today.